Home Decorating and Staging

 The challenge of staging a home with outdated furniture frequently comes up

-when grown children have to sell a parent's property.
+when grown children have to sell an elderly parent's property.

 Sometimes it makes

-sense to get rid of the old furniture and rent staging furniture to mimic the "Pottery Barn" look that young buyers like.
-But cost is always a consideration.
+sense to get rid of the old furniture and rent staging furniture to mimic the "Pottery Barn" look that younger buyers like.
+But that can be expensive and cost is always a consideration.

 If you're uncertain which way to go, a good